aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/copy-range/_index.md

 ## **Only Copy Data Of The Range**

-Also, you can copy the data with the `Range.copyData` method as shown in the following code:
+You can copy only the data with the `Range.copyData` method, as shown in the following code:

 ```javascript
 const path = require("path");